LSSTDESC/tables_io/docs/devinstall.md

 pip install -e '.[dev]'
 ```

-To install without using conda, you can create a python virtual environment:
+To install without using Anaconda, you can instead create a python virtual environment:

 ```bash
 # Create the virtual environment